Vietnamese Coffee Guide: Da Nang, Hoi An, and Beyond

 Best Times to Visit

 Mornings (6–8 AM) are buzzing, with locals chatting over coffee.
-Evenings are chill, perfect for Egg Coffee, as seen in the evening cafe scenes in Vietnamese Coffee Guide 2025.
+Evenings are chill, perfect for Egg Coffee and watching the sunset.

 Ordering Like a Local

 Say “Cà phê sữa đá” for iced milk coffee.
-At our secret cafe, I always ask for a touch more condensed milk in my Ca Phe Sua Da—it’s a game-changer, and the video shows similar custom orders in Da Nang.
+At our secret cafe, I always ask for a touch more condensed milk in my Ca Phe Sua Da—it’s a game-changer.

 Our Family Favorites